sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - For the exam: Kinesis = real-time big data streaming
 - Managed service to collect, process, and analyze real-time streaming data at any scale
 - Too detailed for the Cloud Practitioner exam but good to know:
-    - Kinesis Data Streams: low latency streaming to ingest data at scale from hundreds of thousands of sources
+    - **Kinesis Data Streams**: low latency streaming to ingest data at scale from hundreds of thousands of sources
-    - Kinesis Data Firehose: load streams into S3, Redshift, ElasticSearch, etc…
+    - **Kinesis Data Firehose**: load streams into S3, Redshift, ElasticSearch, etc…
-    - Kinesis Data Analytics: perform real-time analytics on streams using SQL
+    - **Kinesis Data Analytics**: perform real-time analytics on streams using SQL
-    - Kinesis Video Streams: monitor real-time video streams for analytics or ML
+    - **Kinesis Video Streams**: monitor real-time video streams for analytics or ML

 ## Kinsesis (High Level Overview)
 ![Alt text](image-32.png)

 ## Amazon SNS
-- Amazon SNS is a highly available, durable, secure, fully managed pub/sub messaging service that enables you to decouple microservices, distributed systems, and serverless applications.
+- Amazon SNS is a highly available, durable, secure, fully managed **pub/sub** messaging service that enables you to decouple microservices, distributed systems, and serverless applications.

-- Amazon SNS provides topics for high-throughput, push-based, many-to-many messaging.
+- Amazon SNS provides topics for high-throughput, push-based, **many-to-many messaging**.
 Using Amazon SNS topics, your publisher systems can fan out messages to a large number of subscriber endpoints for parallel processing, including Amazon SQS queues, AWS Lambda functions, and HTTP/S webhooks.

-- Additionally, SNS can be used to fan out notifications to end users using mobile push, SMS, and email
+- Additionally, SNS can be used to fan out **notifications** to end users using mobile push, SMS, and email

 What if you want to send one message to many receivers?
 ![Alt text](image-33.png)